Your Ultimate Guide To Lay Betting

 If you choose to ‘lay’ against an event, you’re choosing to take money from other punters.

 As the game starts you know that you’ve covered their £20 bet against the team.
-If Italy do lose you’ll keep the stake of the individual who has taken your proposed lay of £20 (minus any commission from the betting exchange you use).
+If Italy does lose you’ll keep the stake of the individual who has taken your proposed lay of £20 (minus any commission from the betting exchange you use – 5% on Betfair for example).

-However, if Italy were win you will end up paying the other individual back their £20 along with £80 of your own money, folding the stake into the eventual payout.
+However, if Italy won you will end up paying the other individual back their £20 along with £80 of your own money, folding the stake into the eventual payout.

 If you are using fractional odds then simply divide the top number by the bottom number and add 1 to change it to decimal odds (4/1 would be 5.00, 7/2 would be 4.5 and so on).